Updated: March 23rd, 2023

 - No mic included

 Perfectly suited for both the studio and stage, these headphones fit right into the ear canal and have a customizable fit for maximum comfort.
 Weighing about 6.6 ounces, they feature soft silicone and Comply foam ear tips that are sensitive, seal perfectly, and enhance comfort for the user.
-Made by Audio Technica, the model features a detachable memory cable that is 1.5-meters long to give you space to move.
+Made by Audio Technica, the model features a detachable memory cable that is 1.5 meters long to give you space to move.
 It comes with a carrying case that stores the ear tips together with a 6.3mm stereo adapter plug.

 Audio Technica has always been a well-recognized brand, and this model is just exceptional.
 The ATH-E70 in-ear monitor headphone provides an accurate sound stage and extended frequency response due to its three balanced armature drivers.
 It is expensive compared to most IEMs, but its excellent sound quality justifies the cost and will make you glad you got it.

 Audio Technica ATH-E70 has a full sound that is rich in bass as well as in treble.
 The tone is neutral and nuanced with a profound response.
 There is no distortion detected nor any highs and lows in the frequency response.
-It projects impressive noise isolating effects with a frequency range of 20-19000 Hz, a sensitivity of 109dB, and a nominal impedance of 39 ohms.
+It projects impressive noise-isolating effects with a frequency range of 20-19000 Hz, a sensitivity of 109dB, and a nominal impedance of 39 ohms.
 You get to focus on your music without distractions.

 3. Clear Concept Audio CCA C10 In-Ear Monitor